gurugeek/blog/posts/2010-01-10-book-database-and-git.md

-extends: default.liquid
-author: admin
-comments: true
-date: 10 Jan 2010 12:43:49 +0000
-layout: post
-slug: book-database-and-git
+slug: "book-database-and-git"
 title: Book Database and Git
-wordpress_id: 245
 categories:
   - Linux
+published_date: "2010-01-10 12:43:49 +0000"
+layout: default.liquid
+data:
+  layout: post
+  comments: true
+  author: admin
+  wordpress_id: 245
 ---
 I haven't posted anything since before the end of year holidays as I have been busy with a project.
 I have always wanted a simple database application to manage my book collection.
 I have previously started work on a web based